 The European Covid-19 Forecast Hub is run in collaboration between the Epiforecasts team, which is part of the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine, and the European Centre for Disease Control and Prevention (ECDC).

 The Hub collates and combines short-term forecasts of Covid-19 across Europe (EU and EFTA countries and the UK) generated by different independent modelling teams using a wide range of approaches.
 The underlying approach was pioneered by the Reich lab and follows similar projects in the USA and in Germany and Poland.
-Another related project is the US scenario hub and the German hospitalization nowcast hub.
+Other related projects are the US scenario hub and the German hospitalization nowcast hub.

 For more information on technical details and contributors, visit the project pages on github.
 Teams from anywhere in the world are invited to submit forecasts once a week for one or more of the countries.
 Take a look at the submission instructions and get in touch with any questions.
 Please note that the participating teams do not represent ECDC or the London School of Hygiene & Tropcial Medicine.